yazhuo/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a second year Ph.D. student in the Computer Science Department at Emory University where I am fortunate to work with [Dr.Ymir Vigfusson](https://www.ymsir.com/) as part of the [SimBioSys Lab](https://simbiosys.mathcs.emory.edu/).
+I am a third-year Ph.D. student in the Computer Science Department at Emory University where I am fortunate to work with [Dr.Ymir Vigfusson](https://www.ymsir.com/) as part of the [SimBioSys Lab](https://simbiosys.mathcs.emory.edu/).

 My research interests include caching systems and distributed tracing.
 My current works focus on multi-tier caching performance and characteristics of distributed tracing data.